 It may not take much to set the pendulum in motion.
 Here’s an example of an ADHD mood swing:

 A child who’s been happily playing outside comes in for lunch.
 As he sits down, he accidentally spills his drink.
 He instantly becomes angry and frustrated, and his mood totally changes.
 He spends the afternoon indoors, being grumpy and difficult.
 Or not.
 It’s also possible that within 10 minutes, he’s in good spirits again and back outside having fun.

 Learn why some kids with ADHD have frequent mood swings, and how you can help your child stay on a more even keel.

 ADHD and Intense Emotions

-When they accidentally spill milk or are reminded to turn off a video game and do their homework, they might be angry for a minute, but not for an hour or more.
-It certainly shouldn’t ruin their day.
+All kids are moody at times and sometimes lose their cool.
+That’s especially true for tweens and teens.
+But most are able to gain control over their feelings fairly easily and quickly.
+When they accidentally spill something or are reminded to turn off a video game and do their homework, they might be angry for a minute, but not for an hour or more.
+It wouldn’t ruin their day.

 How to Help With ADHD Mood Swings

+Look into medication side effects.
+ADHD medication can play a role in mood swings.
+That’s especially true if those swings keep happening at about the same time day after day.
 Stimulant medications wear off in the late afternoon or early evening.
 Sometimes that can cause a few hours of moodiness.
-Parents might see their child feeling overly sad or irritable, for instance.
+So if your child takes ADHD medication, you might see your child feeling overly sad or irritable.